sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.1 Elastic Net Model
 The Elastic Net algorithm works by shrinking the beta coefficients of less important variables towards zero.
 It has two main parameters to tune - alpha and lambda.
 Lambda is the penalty coefficient and it's allowed to take any number.
 Alpha refers to the type of model we want to try and ranges from 0 to 1.
 If alpha = 0, we have a ridge model and if alpha = 1, we have a LASSO model and any value in between is an intermediate elastic net.
-Since our problem is a multi class classification problem, we have used the multinomial family in the elastic net to build our model.
+Since our problem is a multi-class classification problem, we have used the multinomial family in the elastic net to build our model.

 We obtained an optimal alpha value of 1 and optimal 1SE lambda value of 0.006 as seen from the table below.

 ![**Figure 1: Tuning Parameters for ElasticNet**](/images/GLMNetTuning.png)

-To compare the champion Elastic Net Model with other models we deploy manual K-Fold Cross Validation.
+To compare the champion elastic net Model with other models we deploy manual K-Fold cross validation.
 We have already made 10 folds on our dataset and we will use them for getting our confusion matrix, bingo classification accuracy and 1-Away classification accuracy of the elastic net model.